civboot/civboot/README.md

 an educational tool: it can provide a working understanding of the tools and processes that underpin our technology.
-Putting the question another way, if there were a high-school & college curriculum with the sole goal of accomploshing "project based learning" of having the entire class (400+ students) understand and reconstruct a Civboot using only the tools within the Civboot; how many people would that be, how large would the warehouse be and how many instructors would be required?
+Putting the question another way, if there were a high-school & college curriculum with the sole goal of accomplishing "project based learning" of having the entire class (400+ students) understand and reconstruct a Civboot using only the tools within the Civboot; how many people would that be, how large would the warehouse be and how many instructors would be required?